 The President's Council makes important decisions and sets the strategic direction of the College, with input from all staff, faculty and students.
 The council is comprised of the president, vice presidents, associate vice presidents and the Executive Director of Diversity and Multiculturalism.
 The group meets monthly.

-Interim President-elect Avelino Mills-Novoa
+Interim President Avelino Mills-Novoa

-Dr. Avelino Mills-Novoa will assume the role of president of Minneapolis Community and Technical College for a period of two years.
-Mr. Mills-Novoa is professor emeritus of Community Psychology at St. Cloud State University.
+Dr. Avelino Mills-Novoa has assumed the role of president of Minneapolis Community and Technical College for a period of two years.
+Dr. Mills-Novoa is professor emeritus of Community Psychology at St. Cloud State University.
 He served as assistant dean and director of student services for the General College, as interim Dean of Undergraduate Studies, and as interim associate vice president in multicultural and academic affairs at the University of Minnesota.
 He has devoted his career in higher education to working toward educational equity and social justice for multicultural populations, including access and opportunity for persons who are socially and economically underrepresented in higher education; gender equity; gay, lesbian, bisexual, transgender (GLBT) rights and opportunity; and access and opportunity for people living with disabilities.
 A first-generation college graduate, he holds a bachelor’s in Latin American studies, and a masters and a doctorate in educational psychology from the University of Minnesota.

 Vice President Scott Erickson